-Applicants must be APS members in good standing and currently enrolled as a graduate student or have completed their graduate program within 12 months of the current APS annual meeting date.
-All APS student members with thesis research projects related to the 2021 theme: Microbial life on a leaf: Building foundation for sustainable agriculture are encouraged to submit applications.
+Applicants must be an APS Graduate Student Member who are currently enrolled as a graduate student or have completed their graduate program within 12 months of the current APS annual meeting date.
+All APS Graduate Student members with thesis research projects related to the designated theme are encouraged to submit applications.

-Selected recipients are expected to give a 30-minute presentation at the virtual 2021 APS Annual Meeting.
+Up to five (5) recipients will be selected and are expected to give a 30-minute presentation at the APS Annual Meeting.

 Applications must contain a written description of the research project, stating the goals, methodology, results, and significance of the applicant's thesis research.
 Applications should not exceed five single-spaced pages (excluding tables and figures).